 If you like to sing, or play an instrument, please join one of our choirs or the 8:45 Music Team at Grace & Holy Trinity!
 Everyone is welcome to join.
 Previous musical experience is not necessary.
 Our music groups will begin rehearsals in the fall but new members can join at any time.

-The LightShine Choir is for children and youth from preschool through sixth grade.
-This choir rehearses from 10:45-11:00 a.m. on Sundays.
-They sing monthly at the 8:45 a.m. worship service.
+The LightShine Choir is for children and youth from preschool through third grade, and the Grace & Holy Angels Choir is for children 4th-8th grade.
+The choirs rehearse from 10:40-11:00 a.m. on Sundays.
+They sing monthly at the 8:45 a.m. or 11:00 a.m. services.

 The Adult Choir rehearses on Thursdays from 7:30-9:30 p.m. beginning on Thursday, September 5.
 Youth in high school are welcome to join the adult choir.
 This choir sings weekly at the 11:00 a.m. worship service and for special worship services throughout the year.